Published on 25 Jun 2020

 Now you’re ready to get started using the FTP server.
 You’ll want to do some user setup, directory configuration, and testing.

 Regardless of your choice of server setup, you want to configure it for your use.
-Exact details for configuration will be dependant on your specific use case.
+Exact details for configuration will be dependent on your specific use case.
 Here are some of the features you will want to consider:

 A final step of testing is recommended to ensure your FTP server is set up correctly and ready to be incorporated into your business’ workflow.
 First, you’ll want to test your new server with any client software you will be such as FileZilla or WinSCP.
 Also, check connections with any other programs you plan to use for automation or data transfer.